Johns-Costa/threadandrope/README.md

     - Our products - leads to the our products section.
     - Order - leads to the order form page.
   - The links have animated hover effect.
+  - The link of the page that the user currently on is underlined
   - The navigation is clear and easy to understand for the user.
   - The navigation bar is responsive and appears in form of a stack menu on mobile devices.